gautamjagdhish/Printer-Facilitator/README.md

 Contains the payment history of users
 #### logout.php(for logging out):
 Clears all the session variables and the user is logged out
+## How the Python Scripts Works ?:
+#### pythonrunner.sh
+The script, when activated, runs a file system monitor which activates 'slicer.py' whenever a new file is added to this directory.
+#### master/uploads/slicer.py
+The python script uses the libraries os and PyPDF2. os is used to manipulate files on the drive.
+PyPDF2 is a package used for manipulating pdf files using python.

+It slices only the required page range(s) from the pdf file and moves it to 'print_jobs' folder
+#### print.sh
+The script, when activated, runs a file system monitor which activates 'print_lp.py' whenever a new file is added to this directory.
+#### print_lp.py
+The python script verifies whether the files have already been printed, else it prints them using the 'lp' command and updates the 'print status' of this print job in the database and moves the file to 'completed_print_jobs'